HomeDing/homeding.github.io/boards/bulb.md

+---
+title: Bulb Devices
+description: Light emitting devices like bulbs with ESP chip are supported by the HomeDing library.
+---
 # Bulb Devices

 :::excerpt bulb
-Bulb devices build on base of the ESP8266 chip are supported by the minimal sketch.
+Light emitting devices like bulbs with ESP chip are supported by the HomeDing library.
 :::

 There are many different bulb devices that use RGB and white LED variants.
 The bulbs that use GPIOs with PWM or the chips